pietrobraione/tardis/README.md

     $ java -cp ${CLASSPATH}:/root/tardis-experiments/bin avl.RunAvl

+See the `README.md` file of the tardis-experiment project for more information on where the configurators and the launchers are.
 TARDIS will put the generated tests in `/root/tardis-experiments/tardis-test` and the intermediate files in a subdirectory of `/root/tardis-experiments/tardis-out`.

 ## Generated tests